zaczh/ObjcJieba/README.md

 # ObjcJieba
-an objective-c wrapper for Jieba
+an objective-c wrapper for Jieba, forked from [CppJieba](https://github.com/yanyiwu/cppjieba)